Our lawyers are handling Camp Lejeune bladder cancer lawsuits in all 50 states.

 Since the early 1940s, Camp Lejeune has been one of the biggest and most active Marine Corps bases in the United States.
 Encompassing over 150,000 acres and 11 miles of shoreline on the south coast of North Carolina, Camp Lejeune is the biggest USMC base on the east coast and ranks behind Camp Pendleton in San Diego as the largest USMC base in the U.S.

-Like most Marine Corps bases, Camp Lejeune is like a mid-sized town with a population of around 50,000.
+Like most Marine Corps bases, Camp Lejeune is a mid-sized town with around 50,000.
 This population includes Marines and their families living in on-base housing units and serviced by schools, hospitals, and other facilities.
 Since the base opened, Camp Lejeune has operated its water supply system using a series of massive groundwater wells.

 In the late 1980s, it was discovered that the water supply at Camp Lejeune was critically contaminated with industrial chemicals.
-The primary toxins in the Lejeune water were 2 industrial solvents perchloroethylene (PCE) and trichloroethylene (TCE).
+The primary toxins in the Lejeune water were two industrial solvents, perchloroethylene (PCE) and trichloroethylene (TCE).

 Bladder cancer is the fifth most common human malignancy and the second most frequently diagnosed genitourinary tumor after prostate cancer.
-It is the fourth most common cancer in men, but it’s less common in women.
-The American Cancer Society estimates that in the United States there will be 81,180 new cases of bladder cancer diagnosed in 2022 (about 61,700 men and 1480 in women) and about 17,100 deaths from bladder cancer (about 12,120 in men and 4,980 in women).
+It is the fourth most common cancer in men but less common in women.
+The American Cancer Society estimates that in the United States, there will be 81,180 new cases of bladder cancer diagnosed in 2022 (about 61,700 men and 1480 in women) and about 17,100 deaths from bladder cancer (about 12,120 in men and 4,980 in women).
 Approximately 90% of all forms of bladder cancer are urothelial (transitional cell) carcinoma.

 The severity of bladder cancer is described in the same progressive categories you see with other types of cancer: